slhck/ffmpeg-normalize/README.md

 ```bash
 ffmpeg -i input.mp3 -af loudnorm -c:a aac -b:a 192k output.m4a
 ```

+### What about speech?

+You should check out the `speechnorm` filter that is part of ffmpeg.
+It is a designed to be used in one pass, so you don't need this script at all.

+See [the documentation](https://ffmpeg.org/ffmpeg-all.html#speechnorm) for more information.

 ### After updating, this program does not work as expected anymore!